 Bill Hay is not only the most quoted Ninth, but one of the most quoted soldiers of the First World War.
 He served in the 9th Royal Scots throughout, until taken prisoner in March 1918.

-As well as my own book, see the documentary Lions Led by Donkeys (1985), Cheerful Sacrifice by Jon Nicholls and works by Lyn Macdonald.
+As well as my own book, see Cheerful Sacrifice by Jon Nicholls, works by Lyn Macdonald and the documentary Lions Led by Donkeys (1985), that also includes David Watson, 9th Royal Scots.

 Wull Grossart was part of the Machine Gun Section until sent home with a fever in January 1917.
 He joined the RFC, and was posted to 205 Squadron as a DH4 pilot.
 In September 1918 he was awarded the DFC.
 This is how he is depicted in 100 Days to Victory aired on the BBC.